Raleigh Roundtree

-Raleigh Roundtree (born August 31, 1975) is a former American football offensive guard in the National Football League who played seven seasons in the NFL from 1997-2003.
-He played his first five seasons for the San Diego Chargers and his final two for the Arizona Cardinals.
+Raleigh Cito Roundtree (born August 31, 1975) is an American former professional football player who was an offensive guard in the National Football League for seven seasons in the National Football League (NFL) from 1997 to 2003.
+He played college football for the South Carolina State Bulldogs and was selected 109th overall in the fourth round of the 1997 NFL draft.
+He played his first five seasons in the NFL for the San Diego Chargers and his final two for the Arizona Cardinals.

 He played a total of 72 career games, including 47 career starts.
 He was the starting right guard in San Diego in 2000 and 2001.